jenslaufer/abnb-site/_posts/2018-06-05-how-to-read-market-analysis-report..md

 ![Overview Metrics](/images/metrics.PNG)

-In case you are unfamiliar with the different metrics, please check our blog posts [Important Performance Metrics](/airbnb/market%20analysis/competition/metrics/2018/05/28/important-perfomance-metrics) and [How to control your pricing with key metrics](http://localhost:4000/2018/06/04/how-to-improve-your-pricing/).
+In case you are unfamiliar with the different metrics, please check our blog posts [Important Performance Metrics](/airbnb/market%20analysis/competition/metrics/2018/05/28/important-perfomance-metrics).

 On the bottom of the first page there is a interactive map with all the Airbnb listings in the different areas.